Give Us A Kid Till She's 7 and We'll Have Her For Life

 It’s not only religious organizations that know the power of early training and indoctrination.
 So do food companies.

 The Future of American Obesity

-Clara first saw Happy Soda on TV when she was two years old.
+Clara first saw Happy Soda on TV when she was 2 years old.
 Everyone looked so glad!
-The characters, with their funny costumes and big smiles stood out against the other dozen food ads she watched everyday – like any average American child.
+The characters, with their funny costumes and big smiles, stood out against the other dozen food ads she watched every day — like any average American child.

 And Clara loved that smooth, sugary pull at the back of her throat when she drank the magic liquid.
-Everytime she took a sip she wanted another – though her parents would only allow her tiny.
-When she was allowed to use a tablet at the age of four, Clara went looking for Happy Soda.
+Every time she took a sip she wanted another — though her parents would only allow her tiny.
+When she was allowed to use a tablet at the age of 4, Clara went looking for Happy Soda.
 And there it was!
 All those happy characters.
 And now they were willing to play just with her.

 Back to Piaget

 Gun and food manufacturers are very big on “personal responsibility.”
-But what does a four year know about guns?
-What four year old knows the health implications of sugared soda?
+But what does a 4-year-old know about guns?
+What 4-year-old knows the health implications of sugared soda?